JuBepy/Gaze_Mouse/README.md

   <img src="assets/conversion.png"/>
 </p>

 In order to convert, we used the ARuco [repository](https://github.com/KhairulIzwan/ArUco-markers-with-OpenCV-and-Python) to recognize markers.
 The markers are placed on the computer screen.
-This allows us to scale the gaze coordinates.
+Those markers allow us to scale the gaze coordinates.

+Then, used the Vosk speech recognition algorithm to execute voice commands such as : left-click, right-click or scroll.